-Another key benefit of the redefined SI will be improved scalability for measurements.
+Another key benefit of the redefined SI is improved scalability for measurements.
 When you use physical objects to measure things, accuracy decreases at sizes much smaller or larger than your standard.
 A pharmaceutical company, for example, may need to measure chemicals for research on new drugs in quantities that are a million times smaller than a standard kilogram.
 The new definition of the kilogram will allow much better measurements of these milligram and microgram masses.

 The revised SI is set to be implemented on May 20, 2019, is the official launch date of the revised SI.
 Now, all measures of mass — whether an eyelash or an airplane — could, if measured with the same technology, be equally accurate and precise.

 What new discoveries will the revised SI enable?
 Can adding a few additional decimal points to the end of measurements that are already exceedingly precise make a difference?